 Fast forward to 2017, a year after I had left the wedding industry, by this time I picked up leatherworking as a hobby.
 Initially, all I wanted to do was make a cool wallet, but it didn’t take long for me to become obsessed with my new found hobby.
 In this busy and noisy world, I’ve found the quiet and calm I desire with just being alone and working with my hands and making something could could one day be passed down to my kids.

 As I learned more, I started making different things.
 Eventually, as you might guess, I thought I’d try my hand at making my own camera strap.
 On a personal level, I still shot quite a bit, focusing mostly on street photography.
 Because I no longer shot weddings, the pressure was off, I had much lower expectations for a camera strap.
 So here’s what I came up with, the first camera strap I ever made.
 I know I know, it looks rough, and guess what, it felt rough too!

-“Wow, that feels good!”.
-That’s it.
+“Wow, that feels good!”
 That’s the reaction I’m going for the moment one of my camera straps hits your neck.
 No one wants to put in the work to earn a good break-in when they have a job to do.
 To accomplish this I spent lots of time deciding on the right leather, ultimately I chose a style that is tanned to require little break-in, making it feel great from day one.